 - Utilizing a complete streets framework ensures that transportation investments are consistently planned, programmed, designed, operated and maintained with all users in mind – including bicyclists, public transportation vehicles and riders, pedestrians of all ages and abilities, and local delivery needs.

-Capital Region policies, ordinances, and resolutions:
+Capital Region policies, ordinances,resolutions, and checklists:

 - Town of Bethlehem Complete Streets Resolution (2009)